The general rule for overtime is that employees are

 - insurance agents licensed under the Insurance Act

-- anyone working on a fishing boat
+- employees working on a fishing boat

 - janitors and building superintendents in buildings that include their residence